jonathansillito/open-source-project-course/modules/collaboration.md

 ## Learning outcomes

-1. Effectively use (project-specific) collaboration tools and processes
+1. Effectively use Git and GitHub as collaboration tools (this will involve somewhat advanced Git)
+2. Prepare to follow the project-specific collaboration processes and tools of an open source project
-2. Identify Gospel principles that are relevant in our professional interactions
+3. Identify Gospel principles that are relevant in our professional interactions

 ## Reading